matthewelstone/my-recipe-book/README.md

 The site is designed to work and be used on various screen sizes with the layout changing responsively thanks to Materializecss.

+### Deployment

+- Creation

+I first created this repository by doing the following.

+1. Logging into GitHub and clicking the green New button in the top right corner of the screen.
+2. I then created a new repository using the Code Institute-Org/gitpod-full-template and used the repository name MyRecipeBook I then clicked create repository.
+3.I had the Gitpod chrome plugin downloaded so I clicked the green Gitpod button on the repository where I could start to write code for the site.

+### Forking the Repository

+To fork the repository to contribute to the project you can do the following.
+1. Log in to GitHub and open the MyRecipeBook repository.
+2. At the top right hand side of the page underneath your profile there is a fork symbol.
+3. Once you have clicked this the repository will be forked.

+### Cloning the Repository

+If you wish to clone the repository you can do the following.
+1. Go to [My account](https://github.com/matthewelstone) and sellect the MyRecipeBook repository.
+2. Next to the GitPod button (if you have GitPod installed) or in the top right click the code button.
+3. Click download zip.
+4. You can then open the repository with your chosen code editor.

+### Create A MongoDB Database

+A MongoDB Account is required for this.

+1. Create a new database in MongoDB
+2. Create collections for users, recipes, types and cuisines

+### Environment Variables

+1. Create your env.py file which will contain sensitive information.
+Because of this add it to your .gitignore file.
+2. Within your env.py file
+  - enter your Mongo_URI found within the 'connect' section of the cluster page.
+  - set your IP and PORT
+  - Create a secret key using [RandomKeygen](https://randomkeygen.com/)

+### Heroku Deployment
+A Heroku account is required for this.

+1. Create a new app within Heroku.
+2. Choose an original name for the app.
+3. Within the deployment tab  select GitHub and link with your GitHub repository.
+4. In settings reveal your config vars.
+5. Add all the of the same environment variables as in the env.py file.
+6. Within Deploy select enable Automatic deploys.
+Below this you can select which branch you would like to deploy.
+7. Click this to open the App.